All Episodes

 So we are leaving Ohio and traveling to North Carolina this weekend.

-Uh his counsel has asked for an open hearing on Tuesday.
+His counsel has asked for an open hearing on Tuesday.

 We hope to see our son.

-So we uh can't let up.
+And so we can't let up.

-And I'm still Kathy and I are still asking Americans to keep doing what they're doing because it is working.
+And I'm still, Kathy and I are still asking Americans to keep doing what they're doing because it is working.

-I can tell you that, and I know there's a lot of calls going into Washington.
+And I know there's a lot of calls going into Washington.

-I'll even give out the the phone number here in a second so people can call their representatives.
+I'll even give out the phone number here in a second so people can call their representatives.

-Uh why don't you give them the name and number of the Secretary of the Navy?
+Why don't you give them the name and number of the Secretary of the Navy?

 202-224-3121.

-Okay, that's the number you call and then and talk.
+Okay, that's the number you call.

 I ask people when they do call, be respectful.

-202-224-3121, and and be respectful and say, please work to free Lieutenant Colonel Stuart Sheller.
+202-224-3121 and be respectful and say, please work to free Lieutenant Colonel Stuart Scheller.

-The offer was rejected by Major General Julian Alford, the commander of the Marine Corps training command, and he posted this video in August demanding accountability.
+The offer was rejected by Major General Julian Alford, the commander of the Marine Corps Training Command, and he posted this video in August demanding accountability.

-Now there is no excuse.
+Now, there is no excuse.

-We we I've been showing this map on television, and we saw the Taliban on the march from South Afghanistan all the way up to Kabul.
+I've been showing this map on television, and we saw the Taliban on the march from South Afghanistan all the way up to Kabul.

 We saw it in March, April, May, June, July.